mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/introduction/introduction.md

 * OCI Functions – Users can optionally enable some automation features using the provided OCI Function code
 * OCI Digital Assistant (ODA) – Users can create ODA instance and import the provided ODA Skill.
 Users can then connect from ODA chatbot to OCI Generative AI Agent Service, leveraging OCI Functions Rest Service.
-* OCI Visual Builder (VB) ATOM Application – User can create OCI Visual Builder (VB) instance and import ATOM VB web application.
+* OCI PeopleSoft Application – User can create OCI PeopleSoft instance using OCI Marketplace image.
-Users can then embed the ODA chatbot in ATOM application.
-Then the users can get responses from their PDF manuals / documents, using the ATOM application.
+Users can then embed the ODA chatbot (PICASO) in PeopleSoft application.
+Then the users can get responses from their PDF manuals / documents, using PICASO Chatbot within PeopleSoft Application.

 In this workshop, you will learn how to:

 * Create Object Storage Buckets, and upload custom PDF documents in those buckets
 * Setup & configure Generative AI Agent Service (Knowledge Bases and Agents)
-* Setup & configure ODA as an LLM powered chatbot
+* Setup & configure ODA (PICASO) as a LLM pwered chatbot in PeopleSoft Application
-* Setup & configure Visual Builder as a frontend channel for ODA
-* Test out the features and capabilities of this ATOM application
+* Test out the features and capabilities of PICASO Chatbot in PeopleSoft

 ### Prerequisites